redzimski/cpp_tttb/README.md

 ## Introduction

 Type Through the Bible (TTTB) allows you to practice your keyboarding skills by typing the Bible verse by verse.
-It contains both single-player and multiplayer modes, and also offers (via a complementary Python script) a wide variety of interactive visualizations.
+It contains both single-player and multiplayer modes; in addition, it offers (via a complementary Python script) a wide variety of interactive visualizations.

 ## Download instructions

-Linux, Windows, and Apple-Silicon OSX binaries of TTTB are available [at this page](https://kburchfiel.itch.io/tttb-cpp) on itch.io .
+Linux, Windows, and Apple-silicon OSX binaries of TTTB are available [at this page](https://kburchfiel.itch.io/tttb-cpp) on itch.io .
 The game is free to download, but donations (while not expected) are greatly appreciated.

 Make sure to download both the zipped folder for your operating system *and* the corresponding README (e.g. the file you're reading right now).
 Once you've unzipped the folder on your local computer, you can move it to a location of your choice--or simply keep it within the downloads folder.
 Nothing needs to be installed in order for you to begin playing the game.